 Considers issues associated with the independence of our Board, corporate governance and potential conflicts of interest.
+Additionally, the Committee oversees our environmental, social, and governance (ESG) policies and initiatives.

 While each committee is responsible for evaluating certain risks and overseeing the management of such risks, the entire Board of Directors is regularly informed through attendance at committee meetings or through committee reports about such risks.